Weakly maximal subgroups of branch groups: Sections of weakly maximal subgroups

-The following lemma is due to Dominik Francoeur and plays a key role in the proof of the assertion \ref{Item:Property7} of Theorem \ref{Thm:StructureWMax}.
+The following lemma is due to Dominik Francoeur and plays a key role in the proof of the assertion~\ref{Thm:StructItem5} of Theorem~\ref{Thm:StructureWMax}.
 We are grateful for his help.
-Its proof uses the description made by Grigorchuk and Wilson in \cite{MR2009443} of subgroups of the first Grigorchuk group $\Grig$. \begin{lemma}[Francoeur] Let $H\leq \Grig$ be a subgroup acting level transitively on $T$.
+This proof is based on the description made by Grigorchuk and Wilson in~\cite{MR2009443} of subgroups of the first Grigorchuk group $\Grig$. \begin{lemma}[Francoeur] Let $H\leq \Grig$ be a subgroup acting level-transitively on~$T$.
 Then there exists a vertex $v$ such that $\pi_v(H) = \Grig$. \end{lemma} \begin{proof} Suppose that this is not the case.
 Then, for all $v\in T$, we have $\pi_v(H)\neq \Grig$.
-As $\Grig'$ is the Frattini subgroup of $\Grig$, we must also have that $\pi_v(H)\Grig'\neq\Grig$.
-It follows from Lemma 6 of \cite{MR2009443} that if $\pi_v(H)\Grig'\leq \gen{a,x}\Grig'$ for some $x\in\{b,c,d\}$, then there exists some $w\leq v$ such that $\pi_w(H)\leq\Stab_\Grig(\level{1})$.
-This is of course absurd, since $H$ acts level transitively on $T$.
+In~\cite{MR1841763}, Pervova proved that the maximal subgroups of $\Grig$ all have index $2$.
+It follows that the derived subgroup $\Grig'$ is contained in the Frattini subgroup of $\Grig$ (they are in fact equal, see~\cite{MR2195454}).
+This implies that $\pi_v(H)\Grig'\neq\Grig$.
+It follows from Lemma 6 of~\cite{MR2009443} that if $\pi_v(H)\Grig'\leq \gen{a,x}\Grig'$ for some $x\in\{b,c,d\}$, then there exists some $w\geq v$ such that $\pi_w(H)\leq\Stab_\Grig(\level{1})$.
+This is of course absurd, since $H$ acts level-transitively on $T$.
 We conclude that $\pi_v(H)\Grig'$ must be either $\gen{b, ad}\Grig'$, $\gen{c, ab}\Grig'$ or $\gen{d, ac}\Grig'$.
-Then, by Lemma 5 of \cite{MR2009443}, we have that $\pi_v(H)$ is actually equal to $\gen{b, ad}$, $\gen{c, ab}$ or $\gen{d, ac}$ respectively.
-It is easy to check that the sections of the stabilisers of each of these groups is eventually $\Grig$, which contradicts our hypothesis. \end{proof} The following lemma is a generalization to all torsion \GGS{} groups of a result that was originally obtained by Garrido, \cite{MR3513107}, for Gupta-Sidki groups. \begin{lemma} Let $G$ be a torsion \GGS{} group and $H$ be a subgroup of $G$ that is not contained in $\Stab_G(\level{1})$.
+Then, by Lemma 5 of~\cite{MR2009443}, we have that $\pi_v(H)$ is actually equal to $\gen{b, ad}$, $\gen{c, ab}$ or $\gen{d, ac}$ respectively.
+It is easy to check that the sections of the stabilisers of each of these groups is eventually $\Grig$, which contradicts our hypothesis. \end{proof} The following lemma is a generalization to all torsion \GGS{} groups of a result that was originally obtained by Garrido,~\cite{MR3513107}, for Gupta-Sidki groups. \begin{lemma} Let $G$ be a torsion \GGS{} group and $H$ be a subgroup of $G$ that is not contained in $\Stab_G(\level{1})$.
 Then either all first level sections of $H$ are equal to $G$, or they are all contained in $\Stab_G(\level{1})$ so that $\Stab_H(\level{1})=\Stab_H(\level{2})$. \end{lemma} \begin{proof} Denote by $H_0=\pi_0(H),\dots,H_{p-1}$ the first level sections of $H$.
 Since $H$ does not fix pointwise the first level, they are all conjugated in $G$ and we may thus assume that no $H_i$ is equal to $G$.
 Being conjugated in $G$, all the $H_i$ have the same image modulo $G'$, the derived subgroup of $G$.
-The possibilities for these are $\gen{ab^k}$ for $k\in \field F_p$, or $\gen{b}$ or $\gen{a}\gen{b}$ or $\{1\}$.
+The possibilities for these are $\{1\}$, $\gen{b}$, $\gen{a}\gen{b}$ or $\gen{ab^k}$ for $k\in \mathbf F_p$.